judefdiv/ViPeR/README.md

 * Convert LEF/DEF to JoSIM

 ## Examples
-Examples of how to execute Die2Sim:
+Examples of how to execute ViPeR:

 ### Interpret Files
 ``` bash